 Sushi Rice Recipe

-- Wash the rice thoroughly with water before cooking.
-The rice is ready to be cooked when the water becomes clear—an indication that the “starch” coating the rice is completely washed off.
+- Wash and rinse the rice with water to remove the “starch.”
+The rice is ready when the water becomes clear.

 - Use an electric rice cooker to cook the rice.

 - Use a wooden bowl and spoon to stir and mix the rice and seasoning ingredients.